 Since there’s no easy way to manage group permissions in Ubuntu currently, this brief tutorial is going to show you how to do it from the command console.
 It’s just a one-line command and not too complicated once you understand it.

 Ubuntu List Groups

-To get started, press Ctrl – Alt – T on your keyboard to open Terminal.
-When it opens, run the commands below to add a user to a group.
+To get started with Ubuntu list groups, press Ctrl – Alt – T on your keyboard to open the terminal.